DevOps isn’t dead: How platform engineering enables DevOps at scale

 Conclusion

-DevOps grew in popularity as it provided developers with the freedom to manage the end-to-end lifecycle of the application.
-However, this great power came with great responsibility.
-Over time, it increased the cognitive load required to manage and operate these processes at scale.
+DevOps grew in popularity because it gives developers the freedom to manage the end-to-end lifecycle of the application.
+However, this great power comes with great responsibility.
+Over time, it increases the cognitive load required to manage and operate applications at scale.